tinyredinc/notes/real_estate/cofund_raif_charter.md

 ## ARTICLE 1 GENERAL

+### 1.1 ESTABLISHMENT OF THE COMMITTEE
-1.1 The MANAGEMENT COMMITTEE (hereinafter referred to as the "COMMITTEE") is established by COFUND RAIF GP INC. (hereinafter referred to as the "GENERAL PARTNER") on behalf of COFUND RENTAL APARTMENT INVESTMENT LIMITED PARTNERSHIP (hereinafter referred to as the "PARTNERSHIP"), in accordance with the LIMITED PARTNERSHIP AGREEMENT OF COFUND RENTAL APARTMENT INVESTMENT LIMITED PARTNERSHIP (hereinafter referred to as the "LPA").
+The Management Committee (hereinafter referred to as the "Committee") is established by COFUND RAIF GP INC. (hereinafter referred to as the "General Partner" or "GP") on behalf of COFUND RENTAL APARTMENT INVESTMENT LIMITED PARTNERSHIP (hereinafter referred to as the "Partnership"), in accordance with the LIMITED PARTNERSHIP AGREEMENT OF COFUND RENTAL APARTMENT INVESTMENT LIMITED PARTNERSHIP (hereinafter referred to as the "LPA").

+### 1.2 PURPOSE OF THE CHARTER
-1.2 The purpose of this MANAGEMENT COMMITTEE CHARTER (hereinafter referred to as the "CHARTER") is to develop a more effective governance system and enhance supervisory capabilities for the PARTNERSHIP.
-The members of the COMMITTEE (hereinafter referred to as the "MEMBERS") are expected to adhere strictly to the CHARTER, provide strategic business advice efficiently, and approve significant decisions for the GENERAL PARTNER in good faith.
+The purpose of this Management Committee Charter (hereinafter referred to as the "Charter") is to develop a more effective governance system and enhance supervisory capabilities for the Partnership.
+The Members of the Committee (hereinafter referred to as the "Members") are required to agree to, sign, and strictly adhere to the Charter, and to make significant decisions for the Partnership in good faith.

+### 1.3 CONFORMANCE TO THE LPA
-1.3 The terms of the CHARTER shall not contravene the LPA.
-Should any specific term of the CHARTER be found invalid, it will not affect the validity of the remaining terms, which will continue to be effective.
-Unless otherwise expressly provided, the words and phrases used in this CHARTER shall have the same definitions and interpretations as those in the LPA.
+The terms of the Charter shall not contravene the LPA.
+Should any specific term of the Charter be found invalid, it will not affect the validity of the remaining terms, which will continue to be effective.

+### 1.4 DEFINITIONS AND INTERPRETATIONS
+Unless otherwise expressly provided, the words and phrases used in this Charter shall have the same definitions and interpretations as those in the LPA.

 ## ARTICLE 2 COMMITTEE MEMBER

+### 2.1 COMPOSITION OF THE COMMITTEE
-2.1 The COMMITTEE shall be composed of up to six (6) MEMBERS in total.
-This includes up to three (3) MEMBERS from the GENERAL PARTNER and FUND MANAGER, one of whom shall serve as the COMMITTEE CHAIRMAN.
-Additionally, up to three (3) INDEPENDENT MEMBERS, who are not affiliated with either the GENERAL PARTNER or the FUND MANAGER.
+The Committee shall be composed of up to six (6) Members in total.
+This includes up to three (3) Members from the General Partner and Fund Manager, one of whom shall serve as the Committee Chairman.
+Additionally, there will be up to three (3) Independent Members, who are not affiliated with either the General Partner or the Fund Manager.
+The initial Members, including up to three (3) Independent Members, shall be appointed by the General Partner on or before the Tranche 1 Closing Date.

+### 2.2 TERM OF COMMITTEE MEMBERS
-2.2 Up to six (6) initial MEMBERS, including up to three (3) INDEPENDENT MEMBERS, of the COMMITTEE are to be appointed by the GENERAL PARTNER on or before the Tranche 1 Closing Date.
-INDEPENDENT MEMBERS will be re-elected by the Limited Partners at the first annual meeting of Partners, with all classes of Units voting together as a single class.
+The term of Committee Members shall be one (1) year.
+Members from the General Partner and Fund Manager will be re-appointed by the General Partner, and Independent Members will be re-elected from nominees by Limited Partners, with all classes of Units voting together as a single class, at each annual meeting of Partners.

+### 2.3 INDEPENDENT MEMBERS
-2.3 In order to be a nominee of INDEPENDENT MEMBERS, candidate must obtain the written support from Limited Partners holding in the aggregate 5% or more of all Units, 90 days prior to the annual meeting of Partners.
-Exsiting INDEPENDENT MEMBERS will automatically be nomineed for re-election.
+To be nominated as an Independent Member candidate, they must obtain written support from Limited Partners holding, in aggregate, 5% or more of all Units, 90 days prior to the annual meeting of Partners.
+Existing Independent Members will automatically be nominated for re-election.
+Nominees require a minimum of 50% of the votes cast at a meeting of Limited Partners to be elected.

+### 2.4 COMMITTEE SECRETARY
-2.4 One (1) COMMITTEE SECRETARY is to be appointed by the GENERAL PARTNER, who will have no voting rights but will serve as the contact person for COMMITTEE MEMBERS, the host and witness of the COMMITTEE MEETINGS, and the documentalist of all COMMITTEE files such as RESOLUTIONS, VOTES, AND ANNOUNCEMENTS.
+One (1) Committee Secretary shall be appointed by the General Partner.
+The Secretary will have no voting rights but will serve as the contact person for Committee Members, the host and witness of the Committee Meetings, and the documentalist of all Committee files, such as Resolutions, Votes, and Announcements.

 ## ARTICLE 3 COMMITTEE RESOLUTION

 ### 3.1 SCOPE
-The scenarios that mandatorily require a RESOLUTION by the COMMITTEE include:
+In accordance with the LPA - ARTICLE 11 - COMMITTEES, Section 11.2 - Matters Requiring Consultation with the Management Committee, a Committee Resolution is mandatorily required with respect to the following matters:

 - Modifications to the legal structure of the PARTNERSHIP;
 - Amendments to the Management Agreement with the FUND MANAGER;